Can I Lose Weight By Lifting Weights Only

 Step 5: Increase Your Step Count (if applicable)

-To stay active, it’s important to focus on increasing your daily step count.
-If you’re already hitting around 10k steps per day, try to aim for 12-15k to see more improvement.
-Walking consistently throughout the day can improve routines and help you maintain better health.
-Research shows that there’s a dose-response relationship, meaning more steps can lead to more benefits, but the effects start to flatten between 8-12k steps.
-Pairing this with weight training will provide even greater results.
+While it is essential to stay active, it is crucial to focus on increasing the number of steps taken daily.
+If you are already achieving around 10k steps per day, try to aim closer to 12-15k to see further improvement.
+The Benefits of Walking During the Workday Walking consistently throughout your day can improve routines as well as overall health.
+There is a dose-response relationship according to research, meaning that more steps = more benefits, but the effects start to level off in between 8-12k steps.
+You will receive even better results from this when combined with weight training.

 Step 6: Increase Your Workout Frequency (if applicable)